yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Is Yggdrasil stable?

-Our official stance is that it is still alpha software.
-Expect things to not be wholly smooth, and expect to have to upgrade often to the latest builds.
-That said, there is a small community of users who have not experienced any stability problems so far.
-Yggdrasil very rarely crashes.
+Yggdrasil is relatively stable and very rarely crashes, although our official stance is that it is still alpha software and comes with all of the usual warnings.
+You should expect things to not be wholly smooth in all cases and therefore you should probably not run any mission-critical or life-and-death workloads over Yggdrasil at this time.
+You should also make sure that you stay up-to-date as often as possible with the latest versions to ensure that your node continues to be compatible as we make protocol changes.

 ### Is Yggdrasil anonymous?

-It is not a goal of the Yggdrasil project to provide anonymity.
-Your direct peers may be able to determine your location if, for example, you are peering over the Internet.
+No, it is not a goal of the Yggdrasil project to provide anonymity.
+Direct peers over the Internet will be able to see your IP address and may be able to use this information to determine your location or identity.
+Multicast-discovered peerings on the same network will typically expose your device MAC address.
+Other nodes on the network may be able to discern some information about which nodes you are peered with.

 ### Will my machine be exposed to other users of the network?